Ilcoups/RedLine-Souls-Assetto-Corsa-Server/README.md

 ---

-<sub>Special thanks to @gaulven for the late-night debugging sessions and helping bring this project to life.
+<sub>Special thanks to @gaulven for the late-night debugging sessions on his server and helping bring this project to life.
 Your patience and expertise made all the difference. 🙏</sub>.